I was so excited when my bag of matcha powder was delivered at my doorstep. These doughnuts are just the beginning.

 Back to these doughnuts.
 Not only are they delicious and a fun, crazy green color, but they’re also low fat!
-About 4 grams of fat each.
-I calculated the nutritionals just out of curiosity.
+Only 6 grams each!
+That’s not so bad.

 I can’t take all the credit here though.
 My doughnut recipe was adapted from the amazing The Little Epicurean blog and the glaze was adapted from Bon Appetit Magazine.
 To make the recipe my own, I created a thinner batter (more sour cream and milk), switched up the leaveners, and added vanilla extract plus more matcha and salt.
 I also added vanilla and up’ed the salt in the glaze.
 I’m certain the original doughnut recipe is awesome (and am so curious to try it that way too!), but I was very happy with my results.
 The density, moistness and texture of these doughnuts remind me so much of cake doughnuts!
 It’s kinda crazy.
 I’m not into “healthy” or “low fat” desserts by principal, but if it’s good, it’s good.
 After this experiment, I am certainly going to make use out of my doughnut pans.

 Baked matcha doughnuts with matcha glaze really pack a green tea punch!
 These are baked, not fried, so they’re not only easier to eat, but they’re also easier on your waistline.

 - 1 ½ tbsp matcha green tea powder

 - 1/3 cup sour cream